ThePCMaster2025/YEET.exe/README.md

 Simply download YEET.exe or YEET.bat and MBRLocker.exe
 ## Running the malware
 Put YEET.\[extension\] and MBRLocker.exe on the desktop                                                                             then run YEET.\[extension\] as admin

+Actually I haven't compiled the malware YET so stay safe :)